-When using IT equipment or software that implements IPsec, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.
+When using IT equipment or applications that implement IPsec, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Algorithms and ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.

 Mode of operation

 IPsec can be operated in tunnel mode or transport mode.
 The tunnel mode of operation is preferred as it provides full encapsulation of IP packets while the transport mode of operation only encapsulates the payload of IP packets.